-Aimed at Research Staff planning an academic career, this is an intensive and practical programme to help you to explore both the big picture and the detail of academic jobs.
-We will focus on what you want from your first lectureship, and what you can do to go about getting it.
+Aimed at Research Staff planning an academic career, we will focus on what you want from your first lectureship, how you can benchmark yourself against the competition, and what you can do to increase your chances of success.

-The programme requires a substantial time commitment from you, however, in return you will gain personalised feedback, a strengthened CV and detailed action plan.
+The programme requires a substantial time commitment from you, however, in return you will gain personalised feedback, a strengthened CV and specific actions to take.

 The programme is an opportunity for you to: